 It should seem obvious that statistics plays a key role in mathematics considering it’s a branch of applied mathematics.
 However, statistics is in more than just its own separate branch of math.
 You can find statistical techniques in integration, differentiation, and algebra, and you can find those in statistics as well.

 Much of math is based on probability and theories, and statistical methods help make those mathematical theories that much more accurate.
 Using averages, dispersions, and estimation allows you to come up with conclusions that are closer to the real answer than just taking a wild guess.
-Take a workshop on probability and statistics.

 Examples of Statistics in Mathematics